krishujeniya/krishujeniya/README.md

 - 🌱 I’m currently learning **new stuffs**

-- 👨‍💻 All of my portfolio are available at [krishujeniya.com](https://bit.ly/KrishUjeniya)
+- 👨‍💻 All of my details are available at [krishujeniya.com](https://bit.ly/KrishUjeniya)

 - 💬 Ask me about **Computer Vision, Natural Language Processing, Generative AI, Robotics and many more technogies**